agrc/gis.utah.gov/about/policy/index.md

 #### [Basic Metadata Guidelines]({% link about/policy/metadata/index.md %})
 {: .text-left}

-AGRC’s guidelines for metadata for data in the SGID database.
+AGRC’s metadata guidelines for data in the SGID database.